The Taliban say they will rule Afghanistan according to Sharia, or Islamic law.

 Islamic jurists issue guidance and rulings.
 Guidance that is considered a formal legal ruling is called a fatwa.

-There are five different schools of Sharia law.
-There are four Sunni doctrines: Hanbali, Maliki, Shafi'i and Hanafi, and one Shia doctrine, Shia Jaafari.
+There are five different schools of Islamic law.
+There are four Sunni schools: Hanbali, Maliki, Shafi'i and Hanafi, and one Shia school, Jaafari.

-The five doctrines differ in how literally they interpret the texts from which Sharia law is derived.
+The five schools differ in how literally they interpret the texts from which Sharia law is derived.